 In March 2017 our doors opened at the adjacent Razia Jan Institute, providing our graduates and other community members with a clear path to empowered employment as midwives while bringing medical services to a desperately underserved area.
 The institute also provides classes in English and computer literacy.

-The philosophy of education and school-building employed by Razia’s Ray of Hope Foundation and the Zabuli Education Center has proved remarkably effective.
+The philosophy of community-based education and school-building employed by Razia’s Ray of Hope Foundation and the Zabuli Education Center has proved remarkably effective.
 There is a desperate need for quality, free education in Afghanistan, a need that the public school system is decades away from fulfilling.
 We will continue to meet this need on an ever-increasing scale.